 - Delivery and set up

-- Enough feed, oyster shell and grit for the entire rental season
+- Enough feed and supplies for the entire rental season

 - Rake and dustpan for cleanup